 The judges of ‘The World’s 50 Best Restaurants’ selected Peruvian Virgilio Martinez as the World’s Greatest Chef of 2017.
 The award also listed his restaurant, Central, as the fifth greatest restaurant in the globe.
 Maido, another Peruvian restaurant, ranked in eighth place, a feat which the New York Times rendered as “the biggest surprise of the year.”

-‘Gastronomic Luxury is Just Having Something Natural, Indigenous and Unique’
+‘Gastronomic Luxury Means Having Something Natural, Indigenous and Unique’

 The ranking, sponsored by the British Group William Reed, was obtained after polling more than 1,000 experts and food connoisseurs.
 The selection committee praised Martinez for his expeditions to the Andes and the Amazon, in search of new ingredients.
 This “restless approach,” combined with a boundless imagination, enabled him to break boundaries.
 His restaurant, Central, boasts an exquisite “17-course menu” that unveils all the food varieties our territory offers.
 Three times winner of the prize ‘Saint Pellegrino 50 Best Latin American Restaurants’, Central has propelled Peru as one of the top World culinary destinations.